Darwinkel/darwinkel.net/README.md

 Jekyll source files for <https://darwinkel.net> and <https://laroccidentis.nl>.

 The web server is configured with some redirects to make sure users land on the right pages for each website.
+It also has HTTP/3 and Brotli compression enabled.

+The websites are pure responsive HTML and CSS, with everything being self-hosted.
+No external network calls.
+Structured metadata and semantic tags are used and valid.

 ## Dependencies